 - ¾ teaspoon baking soda

 - 1 cup organic powdered sugar

-- 2 Tbsp cara cara orange juice (*other orange varieties work)
+- 2 tablespoon cara cara orange juice *other orange varieties work

 - Preheat oven to 350F.
-Lightly grease an 8 or 9-inch springform pan and set aside.
-If you do not have a springform pan, line a 9-inch pan with parchment paper on the bottom for easier removal.
+Lightly grease an 8-inch springform pan and set aside.
+If you do not have a springform pan, line an 8-inch pan with parchment paper on the bottom for easier removal.

-- Pour the batter into the greased springform pan.
+- Pour the batter into the greased or parchment-lined springform pan.
 Before putting the pan into the oven, tap the cake pan on the counter to release any large bubbles.
-Add to the oven and bake for 48 minutes-55 minutes until the cake is browned on top cooked throughout.

-- While the cake is cooling, make the glaze by adding the powdered sugar and orange juice to a small bowl and whisking until a thick smooth glaze forms.
-For a thinner glaze, add additional orange juice or even a little almond milk.
+- Once the cake has cooled, make the glaze by adding the powdered sugar and orange juice to a small bowl and whisking until a thick smooth glaze forms.
+For a thinner glaze, add additional orange juice.

-- Apply the glaze once the cake has reached room temperature so that it does not melt.
+- Apply the glaze to the cooled cake.
 Then, top with the fresh figs and pomegranate seeds.
 Slice into 8 even pieces and enjoy!

 - Cara Cara Oranges are my favorite orange to use for this cake, however, any orange variety works including navel, blood orange, or even tangerines.
 Fresh orange juice is a must though!